Cookies

 Please note that this section of the website is currently under review.
 Once the information is up to date, we will inform users via our news feed, so please subscribe via the ‘Latest News’ page if you wish to be notified of this and other developments.

 A healthy lifestyle is a way of living that lowers the risk of serious ill health or dying prematurely.
-Overwhelmingly, the evidence is that adopting a healthy lifestyle has a range of health benefits and even relatively minor lifestyle changes can have a significant impact, these include being more active, eating healthy, and avoiding tobacco and harmful use of alcohol.
+Overwhelmingly, the evidence is that adopting a healthy lifestyle has a range of health benefits and even relatively minor lifestyle changes can have a significant impact, these include being more active, eating healthy, and avoiding recreational drugs, tobacco and harmful use of alcohol.

 Alcohol, smoking and drugs

-Alcohol, smoking and drugs in Herefordshire
+Alcohol, smoking and drugs related topics

 Healthy weight and healthy eating